 CAPTCHA forms are not the only security measure you should put in place for your online store.
 While CAPTCHA forms might keep automated bots out of your website, they won’t hold up against human hackers who try to commit fraud or flood your inbox with dangerous spam.

 Businesses that are set up with online payment providers such as eWAY benefit from built-in fraud prevention tools that can help detect potential fraudulent transactions being made through their stores.

 Author: Sophie Myers, eWAY.

-If you found this article helpful and would be interested in reading similar articles, please sign up for our email newsletter.
+If you found this article helpful and would be interested in reading similar articles by our consulting team, please sign up for our email newsletter.